hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 /bin/bash requirement.sh
 ```

-You can also refer to [FAQs](./installation-faqs-and-troubleshooting.md) or search engine for solution.
+You can also refer to [the installation troubleshooting](./installation-faqs-and-troubleshooting.md#troubleshooting) or search engine for solution.
 After you fix the problem, re-run `/bin/bash quick-start-kubespray.sh`.

 The `quick-start-kubespray.sh` will output the following information if k8s is successfully installed: